llostinthesauce/nq-trading-journal/README.md

 # NQ Trading Journal

-A personal trading journal application.
+A personal trading journal application for iOS in 26 style.